 No trip to Cameron Highlands is complete without a visit to a tea plantation!
 Especially if it is your first time coming here.

-And the most famous of these is the Sungai Palas plantation of BOH Tea Cameron Highlands.
+And the most famous of these is the BOH Sungai Palas tea.
 This is why the one-way road into the plantation is usually full of tourists.

-In this guide, we’ll run through this popular tea plantation and its highlights.
-Along with other tea plantations that you can visit as an alternative.
+In this guide, we’ll run through this popular plantation and its highlights.
+Along with other plantations that you can visit as an alternative.

 Table of contents: